mkubaczyk/helmsman/docs/desired_state_specification.md

 - **timeout**       : helm timeout in seconds.
 Default 300 seconds.
 - **noHooks**       : helm noHooks option.
 If true, it will disable pre/post upgrade hooks.
 Default is false.
 - **priority**      : defines the priority of applying operations on this release.
 Only negative values allowed and the lower the value, the higher the priority.
 Default priority is 0.
 Apps with equal priorities will be applied in the order they were added in your state file (DSF).
-- **set**           : is used to override certain values from values.yaml with values from environment variables (or, starting from v1.3.0-rc, directly provided in the Desired State File).
+- **set**           : is used to override certain values from values.yaml with values from environment variables or directly provided in the Desired State File.
 This is particularly useful for passing secrets to charts.
 If an environment variable with the same name as the provided value exists, the environment variable value will be used, otherwise, the provided value will be used as-is.
 The TOML stanza for this is `[apps.<app_name>.set]`
 - **setString**     : is used to override String values from values.yaml or chart's defaults.
-This uses the `--set-string` flag in helm which is available only in helm >v2.9.0.
+This uses the `--set-string` flag in helm.
 This option is useful for image tags and the like.
 The TOML stanza for this is `[apps.<app_name>.setString]`
 - **setFile**       : is used to override values from values.yaml or chart's defaults from provided file.
 This uses the `--set-file` flag in helm.
 This option is useful for embedding file contents in the values.
 The TOML stanza for this is `[apps.<app_name>.setFile]`
   > set, setString and setFile can't take nested elements.
 If you need to provide nested values, you can combine them in one line with dots e.g. `TOML: "image.tag"=some\_value` `YAML: "image.tag": some\_value`
 - **helmFlags**     : array of `helm upgrade` flags, is used to pass flags to helm install/upgrade commands. **These flags are not passed to helm diff**.
 For setting values, use **set**, **setString** or **setFile** instead.